Electrical Engineering and Computer Science

 A lecture/laboratory course involving the design and implementation of prototypes of electrical and computer type products and systems.
 The project specifications require consideration of ethics, economics, health, manufacturing, and safety.
 Prerequisite: EECS 501.
 LEC.

 EECS 510.
 Introduction to the Theory of Computing.
-3 Hours.
+3 Hours N.

 Finite state automata and regular expressions.
 Context-free grammars and pushdown automata.
 Turing machines.
 Models of computable functions and undecidable problems.
 The course emphasis is on the theory of computability, especially on showing limits of computation.
-May be taken for graduate credit.
 (Same as MATH 510.)
 Prerequisite: EECS 210 and upper-level EECS eligibility.
 LEC.

 EECS 512.
 Electronic Circuits III.
 3 Hours.